 5. Natvia (Stevia and Erythritol blend)

-Natvia is a blend of stevia and erythritol, which makes it excellent for low-carb, ketogenic baking it’s what we use many of our baked keto recipes that require sweetening.
+Natvia is a blend of stevia and erythritol, which makes it excellent for low-carb, ketogenic baking it’s what we use in many of our baked keto recipes that require sweetening.

 The sweetness of stevia is still evident in Natvia without the strong aftertaste.